 For American women in World War II, a shortage of stockings was a minor inconvenience, but it did affect daily life.
 Before the war, no well-dressed woman was seen in public without hose, and silk stockings were a necessary part of every woman’s wardrobe.

 Nylon was invented by DuPont in 1938, and nylon stockings were demonstrated at the 1939 New York World’s Fair.
-When they came on the market on May 15, 1940, over 750,000 pairs were sold on the first day.
+When they came on the market nationwide on May 15, 1940, over 750,000 pairs were sold on the first day.
 They sold for $1.25 a pair, the same price as silk, but their shrink-proof, moth-proof nature made them very popular.

 Japan was the sole supplier of silk to the US, and deteriorating trade relations in 1941 cut off the supply.
 Silk was used for parachutes and was the best material for powder bags for naval guns.
-When the guns were fired, the silk completely disintegrated without leaving any damaging residue.
+When the guns were fired, the silk completely disintegrated without leaving any damaging residue inside the gun barrels.
 To protect this precious resource, the Office of Production Management (OPM) seized the nation’s supply of raw silk on August 2, 1941.
 This set off such a shopping frenzy for silk stockings that most retailers set a purchase limit of two or three pairs.
 The price of nylon stockings subsequently rose to $10 a pair or more.

 Collection of Stockings

-To simulate the look of nylons, women used leg makeup from cosmetics companies such as Max Factor.
+To simulate the look of nylons, some women used leg makeup from cosmetics companies such as Max Factor.
 These “liquid stockings” were reported to last up to three days if the woman didn’t bathe.
 If possible, a “seam” was painted down the back of the leg with an eyebrow pencil by a friend or family member, or by using a Y-shaped device to guide the pencil.
 The leg makeup was endangered when a lady crossed her legs or when it rained, and its difficulty in application and wear limited its popularity.